helioscout/moecs/README.md

 There are main constants that you can change when copying ECS into your project if you want to experiment with performance:
 - DYNAMIC_CHUNK_SIZE: Dynamic lifetime chunk size;
 - STATIC_CHUNK_SIZE: Static lifetime chunk size;\
+This constants defines a number of entity records (entity struct and its component chunk) that will be stored in one memory block.
+When block is full the memory allocation occurs for the next block.
 \
-There is no limitations of entities count, but for components and tags:
+There is no limitations of entities count, but for resource, components, and tags:
+- MAX_RESOURCES_COUNT: Maximum resources count available for adding to the world.
 - MAX_COMPONENTS_COUNT: Maximum components count available for adding to entity;
 - MAX_TAGS_COUNT: Maximum tags count available for adding to entity.